 Classes are from 8:00 a.m. to 12:00 noon and 1:15 p.m. to 5:15 p.m., Monday through Saturday.
 There will be no classes on Sundays.

 Students are expected to eat their meals in the Dining Hall.
 The meal schedule is indicated below.
 The lodging and meals fee covers all meals served; there is no refund for meals missed.

 Monday through Saturday 7:00 a.m.
 12:15 p.m.
 5:45 p.m.

-Saturday evening meals are not provided; no meals are provided on Saturday, August 20, or any Sunday.
-You are encouraged to bring a resusable travel mug for coffee and beverages to-go.
+No meals are provided on Sundays except for dinner on the day of arrival.
+You are encouraged to bring a reusable travel mug for coffee and beverages to-go.

 The Cloquet Forestry Center office number is 218/726-6400.
 In addition, several courtesy telephones are located throughout the Center: vestibule at the entrance, 218/726-6489; and in the kitchen units of cabin #45, 218/726-6492 and cabin #46, 218/726-6493.

 A 24-station computer lab is available to students for class assignments, e-mail, and Internet access via a fiber line.
 The computer hard drives are write protected, so bring a flash drive to save personal files (e.g., reports, assignments).
 There will be 60-70 students at the Center (including FWCB) for part of the FNRM session time.
 Students with laptops may choose to bring them to the session.
 There is wireless Internet in parts of the station.

 Mail can be sent to the Cloquet Forestry Center using the following address.
 Mail arrives between 12:00 and 2:00 p.m. daily.